-This helps you understand if the position was (1) downsized, or the person's role (2) terminated or if it is a (3) new position.
+This helps you understand if the position was (1) downsized, or the person's role (2) terminated, or if it is a (3) new position.

 What is challenging about this role?

-If this position is being restructured/downsized then why hire again (my guess is to bring in someone new at a lower salary which could mean there is the scope of a salary increase in future) if the role is being terminated then why?
+If this position is being restructured/downsized then why hire again (my guess is to bring in someone new at a lower salary which could mean there is the scope of a salary increase in the future if the role is being terminated then why?
 What did the person selected for this role lack expectations?
 This will help you understand if you can manage the role and also know the end result if you fail.
 If new, then a fresh mindset about the expectations of the role is required.

 How many candidates are being interviewed and what are the most important criteria that you would consider?

-You may have a better insight into the competition for this job and what did the interviewer feels about your interview and prospects.
+You may have a better insight into the competition for this job and what did the interviewer feel about your interview and prospects.
 Hear the interviewer out carefully since you will get a hint of your prospects.
 The interviewer may also share their inability to give you feedback at this moment, but then again request for a "personal view".

 What are the future plans for this position?